OpenTechSchool/python-beginners/en/_sources/logical_operators.txt

 Exercise
 --------

-Create a function that accepts the argument ``angel`` and moves the turtle into that direction until either the vertical or horizontal distance to the center exeeds 100.
+Create a function that accepts the argument ``angle`` and moves the turtle into that direction until either the vertical or horizontal distance to the center exeeds 100.